 Update 2017.06.02.13:50 – Deleted old footer and added PPS.

 PPS –This link no longer works, as at the time I wrote this post the book was half finished.
-The finished book is here, and its (incomplete) sequel is here.
+The finished book is here.